 Does he join in?
 How?
 (Or does he demonstrate?)

-Screens show nothing
+Screens show nothing but pictures.

 RESEARCH, EXERCISES (summary)